Sounding Number: Music and Mathematics from Ancient to Modern Times, FALL 2018

 - Understand the physical properties of musical sound, including frequency, pitch, and overtones, and be able to represent sound waves using periodic functions.

-- Identify consonant intervals and explain the role that consonance plays in chord and scale construction.
+- Identify consonant intervals and explain the role that consonance plays in scale construction.

 - Know the definition of a set and an equivalence class and be able to use these definitions to describe rhythms, scales, and chords.